rjsanborn/Latin101/hw5.md

-**Meleager was the son of Oineus, king of Calydon.** Meleager Oinei filius, Caludonis rex
+**Meleager was the son of Oineus, king of Calydon.** Meleager filius erat Oinei, regis Caludonis

 **His mother was Althaea.** Althaea mater eius